 There are more than 50 brokers that are approved by ECD to offer Forex trading services in Sri Lanka.
 Many of these brokers have been incorporated outside Sri Lanka and only have virtual offices here.
 There are other brokers which have fully manned offices.
 In our well-researched study, we show you Sri Lanka’s Forex brokers list.
 From this list, you can pick the right broker to enable you to trade the way you want.

-Visit the website of your favourite FX broker to learn more about what they offer.
+Visit the website of your favorite FX broker to learn more about what they offer.
 Alternatively, check out our reviews of all brokers in Sri Lanka.
 On this list, we let you get the hard facts about the many brokers in the country.
 Besides facts, you will also enjoy safety and convenience when you read FX brokers reviews on our website.

 Under the Monetary Act of 1949, the Central Bank of Sri Lanka was founded in 1950.
 The bank’s acronym is CBSL and a governor acts as its CEO.
 The bank oversees all the financial and monetary policies in the country.
 The functions of the bank are diverse and many.
 For this reason, an Exchange Control Department was created to help in the management and the regulating of the foreign exchange matters.
 Among the functions that the bank does include;